cornell-brg/panomap/README.md

 ### `index` - Build Index

-Load a graph file and prepare it for mapping.
-Currently supports loading and inspecting graphs; full index construction is under development.
+Load a graph file, transform it into an alignment-ready graph, squigglize/quantize signals, build seeds, and serialize the full index.

 ```bash
 piru index [options] <graph-file>